schnoberts1/Magick.Native.RegressionTest/README.md

 when multiplying with partially transparent pixels.
 This repo has a test demonstrating the issue.

 Since ImageMagick 7.1.2-16 (Magick.NET 14.10.4), `CompositeOperator.Multiply` leaves partly transparent results too
-dark: their stored colour is multiplied by their alpha.
+dark.
 Composited `Over` a background, those pixels show as a dark line along the edge.

 I forked [Magick.Native](https://github.com/schnoberts1/Magick.Native) and created the branch